ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-parameters.rst

    The QuadPlane code requires GPS lock for proper operation.
 This is inherited from the plane code, which disables inertial estimation of attitude and position if GPS lock is not available.
 Do not try to fly a QuadPlane indoors.
-It will not fly well
+It will not fly well!!!!